bytepool/lbs-transient-execution/README.md

 The initial Foreshadow attack was designed to bypass the [Intel SGX](https://en.wikipedia.org/wiki/Software_Guard_Extensions) (Software Guard eXtensions).
-Intel SGX provides a private execution environment, where a userspace applicaiton can keep its secret data (anything form Cryptographic keys to DRM authentication data) and work with it, without allowing even a more privileged code, like OS kernel, to access the private data.
+Intel SGX provides a private execution environment, where a userspace application can keep its secret data (anything from cryptographic keys to DRM authentication data) and work with it, without allowing even a more privileged code, like OS kernel, to access the private data.
 The attack relied on the speculative execution.
 The later Foreshadow-OS and Foreshadow-VM attacks